Gone with the Wind (novel): Awards and recognition

 In 1937, Margaret Mitchell received the Pulitzer Prize for Fiction for Gone with the Wind and the second annual National Book Award for Fiction from the American Booksellers Association.
 It is ranked as the second favorite book by American readers, just behind the Bible, according to a 2008 Harris poll.
 The poll found the novel has the strongest following among women, those aged 44 or more, both Southerners and Midwesterners, both whites and Hispanics, and those who have not attended college.
 In a 2014 Harris poll, Mitchell's novel ranked again as second, after the Bible.
 The novel is on the list of best-selling books.
 As of 2010, over 30 million copies have been printed in the United States and abroad.
 More than 24 editions of Gone with the Wind have been issued in China.
 Time magazine critics Lev Grossman and Richard Lacayo included the novel on their list of the 100 best English-language novels published between 1923 and 2005.
 In 2003, the book was listed at number 21 on the BBC's The Big Read poll of the UK's "best-loved novel".

 Censorship

 Gone with the Wind frequently has been the center of controversy.

 In 1978, the book was banned from English classrooms in the Anaheim Union High School District in Anaheim, California.

 In 1984, an alderman in Waukegan, Illinois, challenged the book's inclusion on the reading list of the Waukegan School District on the grounds of "racism" and "unacceptable language".
 He objected to the frequent use of the racial slur nigger.
 He also objected to several other books: The Nigger of the 'Narcissus', Uncle Tom's Cabin, and Adventures of Huckleberry Finn for the same reason.

 Adaptations

-Gone with the Wind has been adapted several times for stage and screen:
+Gone with the Wind has been adapted several times for various media: